Feature: Visual culture

 The producer as author

-For Bruce Mau, graphic design is a way of investigating ethical, cultural and philisophical issues
+For Toronto designer Bruce Mau, graphic design more than mere design.
+He sees his work as a way of exploring ethical, cultural and philisophical issues.
+Should we rethink our ideas of authorship?

 Las Vegas tangle